Investors brace for Russell-rebalance trade Friday

-NEW YORK (Reuters) - Investors can be forgiven for approaching this year’s rebalancing of the Russell indexes with some trepidation.
+NEW YORK, June 19 (Reuters) - Investors can be forgiven for approaching this year’s rebalancing of the Russell indexes with some trepidation.

 “I still think people are concerned that there could be a technical glitch, a delay in the close, that people could get shut out of the trade - it’s always in the back of your mind when you have lots of order flow coming in at the close on any big day,” said Keith Bliss, senior vice president at Cuttone & Co in New York.